Best Medical Alert Systems for Seniors With Dementia

 Medical GuardianOverview:Overview

 Medical Guardian offers several at-home and on-the-go medical alert systems.
-Each system is backed by the company’s impressive customer service and a 24/7 urgent response team.
-When I pressed my system’s help button, the monitoring professionals already had access to all of my info.
-These agents can share information about the user’s dementia, other medical conditions, medications, allergies, and preferred hospital with emergency services.
+Each system is backed by the company’s impressive customer service and a 24/7 urgent-response team.
+When I pressed my system’s help button, the monitoring professionals already had access to my info.
+The agents can share information about the user’s dementia, other medical conditions, medications, allergies, and preferred hospital with emergency services.
 I appreciate this information exchange, especially for seniors with medical conditions that require a little extra care.

 For older adults with dementia, the MGMini Lite is one of my favorite systems.
-This system is about as simple as it gets.
+The system is about as simple as it gets.
 It has one large button used to call for help, and that’s about it.
 It’s a water-resistant mobile unit worn on the wrist that features advanced location detection with GPS, Wi-Fi, and LTE technology.
-This sophisticated monitoring is especially important for an individual at high risk of wandering.
+This sophisticated monitoring is especially important for individuals at high risk of wandering.

 Pros & Cons:Pros About Medical Guardian